Skip to content

 Stage 2: The Valley (Adolescence/Early Career)

 Awareness of being perceived creates self-consciousness.
-Confidence plummets as we become aware of judgment.
+Confidence plummets as we become aware of judgment and experience set-backs.

 Stage 3: Competence-Based Confidence (Traditional Success)

 Confidence built on past wins and proven expertise.
-Limited because it's backward-looking.
+Limited because it's backward-looking and we generally inherit it from society.

 Confidence rooted in who you're becoming, not just who you've been.
-This is where breakthrough happens.
+This is when you realize that the characteristics you choose for your self-image are optional and can change by simply deciding.

 The Islamic Perspective on Identity